|Battery Name||Ecoult UltraFlex|

 |Recommended DOD||60% (twice daily cycling), 50% (accelerated testing)|

-The unit is connected to an SMA Sunny Island inverter that will charge/discharge the batteries.
+The UltraFlex installed at the Battery Test Centre consists of 8x 12V UltraBatteries.
+The unit is connected to an SMA Sunny Island inverter which charges and discharges the batteries.

 Testing update: In September 2017 Ecoult removed some underperforming battery units from this test for analysis and identified that its control system algorithm (specific to the site) allowed some cells to stray beyond their normal cycling limit for extended periods, accelerating deterioration.
 Ecoult updated their control and replaced all batteries under warranty.
 Cycling of the new batteries commenced in January 2018.